AntynK/FractionsQuizApp/README_ENG.md

 > Some Linux distributions do not include `tkinter` package.
 If you receive `ImportError` try to install `python-tk` package via package manager for example `apt`.

-### Method 2: Download the .exe file
+### Method 2: Download the executable file
 > [!WARNING]
-> Windows Antivirus may recognize the .exe file as a potential malware.
-If you are worried, you could try to run the source code.
+> Windows Antivirus may recognize the executable file as a potential malware.
+If you are worried, you could try to run the source code(Method 1).

 1. Open the [releases](https://github.com/AntynK/FractionsQuizApp/releases/latest) page.
 2. Download the FractionsQuizApp.exe file.